NateEag/how-i-code/drafts/daily-routine.rst

 tickets.
 For any projects that do not yet have proper alerting / ticketing for production incidents, check system logs and triage any unusual entries.

 Triage email inbox.
-That means get everything read and see if anything urgent has come in since the last info triage run.
+That means look at everything that's come in since last triage and read / file todo items for urgent items.
+Anything that requires a closer reading can be marked unread and revisited in the lunchtime review.

 Run daily stats command (https://github.com/NateEag/dotfiles/blob/master/bin/run-daily-stats).
 This is